 Note: Whenever your IP changes, our service will stop working for you.
 To avoid this, make sure to update your IP address via your User Office or KeepSolid SmartDNS app.

 That’s it!
 You’ve successfully changed DNS on Samsung TV using KeepSolid SmartDNS configurations.
-Now you can unblock US Netflix and other streaming services and binge-watch your favorite shows and series with absolutely no restrictions!
+Now you can unblock US Hulu and other streaming services and binge-watch your favorite shows and series with absolutely no restrictions!

 Some apps are only available in certain regions, so to access them you may need to change the region of your Samsung Smart TV.